-During the 2014 session, Williams was the primary sponsor and the key voice introducing legislation that updates 20 year old telecommunication and technology laws.
+During the 2014 session, Williams was the primary sponsor and the foremost voice introducing legislation that updated 20-year-old telecommunication and technology laws.
 Williams recognized the goal of deploying broadband to rural areas of Colorado and repurposed funds to address the need.
-The final bills (5) reflect a bi-partisan effort and an open policy discussion with stakeholders representing constituencies throughout the State.
-The “Modernization Telecommunications Reform Package” includes: Reduction of State High Cost Mechanism Fund, Creation of a Broadband Fund using savings from reduction of High Cost Fund, Investment & Deployment related to Voice over Internet Protocol, Telecommunications Definitions update, Establishing Sales Tax Exemption on Broadband Equipment & Expedite Right of Way Permitting.
-Governor John Hickenlooper signed the “Telecom Package” into law in May 2014.
+The five final bills reflect a bi-partisan effort and an open policy discussion with stakeholders representing constituencies throughout the State.
+The Modernization Telecommunications Reform Package includes: Reduction of State High Cost Mechanism Fund, Creation of a Broadband Fund using savings from reduction of High Cost Fund, Investment & Deployment related to Voice over Internet Protocol, Telecommunications Definitions update, Establishing Sales Tax Exemption on Broadband Equipment & Expedite Right of Way Permitting.
+Governor John Hickenlooper signed the Telecom Package into law in May 2014.

 During the 2015 session, Williams dedicated the majority of her time leading a legislative team of her colleagues and the primary sponsor of bills to Rebuild Trust between Law Enforcement and Community.
 Of the 10 bills introduced, six of the bills were signed into law by Governor John Hickenlooper.
 She also was the prime sponsor of a bill to address workforce development in the state for middle skilled workers.
 The Governor also signed the WORK Act into law.
 Representative Williams also sponsored legislation addressing the placement stability for children & with siblings that became law.